GrahamDumpleton/mod_wsgi/README.rst

 If you want to use mod_wsgi in combination with your system Apache installation, the CMMI method for installing mod_wsgi would normally be used.

 If you are on MacOS X Sierra that is no longer possible.
 Even prior to MacOS X Sierra, the System Integrity Protection (SIP) system of MacOS X, prevented installing the mod_wsgi module into the Apache modules directory.

+If you are using Windows, the CMMI method was never supported as Windows doesn't supply the required tools tools to make it work.

 The CMMI installation method also involves a bit more work as you need to separately download the mod_wsgi source code, run the ``configure`` tool